 Which MLM do you associate with the word scam?
 Ok now that you’ve said it, I don’t have to.
 There might very well be people around trying to make a go of any one of these opportunities, and I don’t like to be one to crap on anyone’s parade.
 Some research must be done to determine the outline of compensation, bonus plan, commission, and product to determine whether or not an opportunity falls into the "scam" category.

 Compare opportunities to see what benefits are available.
 Example: Did you know that Avon is an MLM?
 You’re not afraid of Avon, are you?
 In fact, you might very well be a customer.
 Why?
 Because Avon has made a good name for itself, and part of the reason for Avon’s GOOD reputation is all the successful agents selling Avon products around the world.
 When we think of MLM, we don’t think of Avon, all those successful Avon sales representatives, and all the great products being used in millions of households.
 No, when we think of MLM, we think of that other company, and we say, “Oh, no thank you.”

 2. I’ve Always Heard That You Shouldn’t Have to Pay to Get a Job

-If you’re used to checking out opportunities before you pay ‘the fee’ to join, then you’ve heard this mantra a million times… ‘never pay a fee to get a job.’
+If you’re used to checking out opportunities before you pay "the fee" to join, then you’ve heard this mantra a million times—"never pay a fee to get a job."
 If you hear that there are a million work at home data entry jobs, and one company has access to them all, and it is only $49.95 for administration costs to get access to these one million companies, don’t do it.
-Same goes for surveys.
+The same goes for surveys.
 It’s not necessary to pay a fee to get a list of marketing research companies who will pay for your opinion.
 That information is readily available.
-So, of course when you get ready to join an MLM and find out there’s a whopping sign up fee, the red flag goes up.
+So, of course when you get ready to join an MLM and find out there’s a whopping sign-up fee, the red flag goes up.

 4. No One’s Ever Heard of the Product